 Historic photos line the walls as you begin your tour of the building that in 1882 once accommodated both passenger and freight train transportation.
 The well preserved photos depict life in the past including a 1915 riverboat, local dignitaries, prominent residents of the time, and photos showing the logging industry.
 The building and grounds house a railroad caboose, a military building which is dedicated to local ex-military personnel from the Civil War to present, Camp Grayling, a trapper’s cabin, and an old fashion firefighting station.
 The authentic trapper’s cabin was once a school house in the late 1800’s that was moved from South Branch to Crawford County.
 Upstairs tourists can see rooms with displays showing life as a trapper’s wife, an old saloon, a schoolhouse and equipment involved with regional winter sports.
 Another one of the interesting buildings located on the grounds is an agricultural barn filled with antique farm tools and equipment.

-The Crawford County Historical Museum in Grayling MI is two floor museum and is not handicapped accessible.
+The Crawford County Historical Museum in Grayling MI is a two floor museum and is not handicapped accessible.
 The museum and its four out buildings are located at 97 Michigan Ave, Grayling, MI 49738.

 Hours of Operation